shakacode/bootstrap-loader/README.md

 npm install bootstrap-loader
 ```

-Don't forget to install these dependencies:
+Don't forget to install these dependencies (use `--save or --saveDev` option per your needs to update your `package.json`):

 ```bash
 # Bootstrap 3